-The Lily Lake Trail will be 2.1 miles long and connect the Angora Lakes parking area to the Glen Alpine trailhead parking area near Lily Lake.
-The trail will climb 800 feet up the backside of Angora Peak and provide single track connectivity from Meyers and South Lake Tahoe to Fallen Leaf Lake and Desolation Wilderness.
+The Lily Lake Trail is 2.1 miles long and connects the Angora Lakes parking area to the Glen Alpine trailhead parking area near Lily Lake.
+The trail climbs 800 feet up the backside of Angora Peak and provides single track connectivity from Meyers and South Lake Tahoe to Fallen Leaf Lake and Desolation Wilderness.
 This connectivity could reduce vehicular traffic along Fallen Leaf Lake Road for persons wanting to access Glen Alpine and Desolation Wilderness.
-The long-term plan is to extend this trail around the south and west side of Fallen Leaf Lake and eventually connect into the Tallac Trailhead parking area.

-When completed, the Lily Lake Trail is an advanced level trail and contains unique features to the Tahoe trail repertoire…slickrock, boulder traverses, and an epic view of Fallen Leaf Lake on the edge of a 75-foot cliff.
-However, the build difficulty is high with many sections of trail traveling through dense vegetation and unforgiving talus.
+The Lily Lake Trail is an advanced level trail and contains unique features to the Tahoe trail repertoire…slickrock, boulder traverses, and an epic view of Fallen Leaf Lake on the edge of a 75-foot cliff.
+The construction of the trail was extremely difficult with many sections of trail traveling through dense vegetation and unforgiving talus.
 You’ll notice the incredible amount of intricate rockwork throughout the trail.
 Over 3,000 volunteer hours were contributed to this project and a huge thanks to Scott Brown who was our primary TAMBA volunteer crew leader.

 In 2018, the entire trail alignment was approved by the Forest Service and the trail corridor for most of the trail was cleared of vegetation.
 In addition, the first half-mile of trail starting from the Glen Alpine Trailhead parking area was roughed in.